SPARTAN: A Sparse Transformer World Model Attending to What Matters: Conclusion

-\begin{ack} This research was supported by an EPSRC Programme Grant (EP/V000748/1).
-The authors would like to acknowledge the use of the University of Oxford Advanced Research Computing (ARC) facility (http://dx.doi.org/10.5281/zenodo.22558) and SCAN computing cluster in carrying out this work.
-Ingmar Posner holds concurrent appointments as a Professor of Applied AI at the University of Oxford and as an Amazon Scholar.
-This paper describes work performed at the University of Oxford and is not associated with Amazon.” \end{ack}
+This research was supported by an EPSRC Programme Grant (EP/V000748/1).
+We would also like to thank the University of Oxford Advanced Research Computing (ARC) (http://dx.doi.org/10.5281/zenodo.22558) and the SCAN facility in carrying out this work.